 Palauan Anticipating State Verbs

 the state of something after a verb has modified it, these describe the state of something

-|biongel||, v.a.s.||is to be poked at; (food) is to be tested.|
+|biongel||, v.a.s.||is to be divided or distributed; (hair) is to be parted.|

 State Verbs with Related Nouns

 In English, a common thing to do is to ask 'how XXXX is something,' where XXXX is an

 Here is a list of seven random Palauan nouns along with their corresponding state verbs.

-|kobengodel||very strong current.||kobengodel||very strong current.|
+|kobengodel||very strong current.||kobengodel|| (ocean) having very strong current.|

 Reng Idioms as Adjectives